 M.M.
 Are you totally loving anyone's music these days?

 L.B.
 You know, my feelings about music have sort of changed.
-I find myself getting into artists who have something deep and meaningful to say that reaches the center of my soul - or voices and arrangements that hit a certain chord and gave me creative inspiration.
-Music legends like Patty Smith, Tom Waits, Billy Holiday and Nina Simone to name a few - and other newer artists like Jack White, St. Vincent, Lord Huron, Sufjan Stevens and Juana Molina.
+I find myself getting into artists who have something deep and meaningful to say that reaches the center of my soul - or voices and arrangements that hit a certain chord and give me creative inspiration.
+Music legends like Patty Smith, Tom Waits, Billie Holiday and Nina Simone to name a few - and other newer artists like Jack White, St. Vincent, Iron & Wine, Lord Huron, Sufjan Stevens and Juana Molina.
 I still really get excited about new sounds and styles.
 And these days with everyone's music everywhere online I stumble onto all kinds of mind-blowing music.
 What an amazing mix of wonderful, beautiful and talented humans in this world!

 I'm still not exactly sure what 'type' of music I play, or even what 'style'. but whatever it is, I hope you like it."